 MINOR SITE COMMITTEE.
 A staff committee empowered to review minor site plan applications pursuant to RSA 674:43 III.
-(See Section 175-17.)
+(See Section 175-17 and the Durham Site Plan Regulations.)

 MIXED USE WITH RESIDENTIAL (OFFICE/RETAIL DOWN, MULTIUNIT RESIDENTIAL UP) - A building in which the first floor is used for office/retail uses (as defined in this article) and the upper floor(s) is used, in whole or in part, for multi-unit residential use.